La Guardia Airport

 We faced two major challenges in the course of the Terminal B project.
 The first was responding to the desire for live plants, which was solved by extensive sampling of artificial products - foliage, tree trunks, and sculpted elements.
 While replica was not their ideal solution from the outset, the quality of materials and level of detail of our product was convincing enough to prove they would not be making aesthetic sacrifices by choosing artificial.

 A second challenge we had to overcome was working around stringent fire safety codes typical of high-security facilities.
 Our ThermaLeaf® line of products was suited to even the most demanding requirements, affording the client an ample choice of plants and foliage type to choose from.

-The Biophilic Principal of Refuge refers to the ability for the user to find visual privacy from others, as well as a way to disconnect or escape the greater space around them.
-Areas with benches and other seating can make use of Ferns, Bushes and Hedges to create visual privacy, and help create a Refuge space where your mind and body can be convinced of solitude and natural connection.
+The Biophilic Principle of Refuge refers to the ability for the user to find visual privacy from others, as well as a way to disconnect or escape the greater space around them.
+Areas with benches and other seating can make use of live understory plantings of Ferns, Bushes and Hedges to create visual privacy, and help create a Refuge space where your mind and body can be convinced of solitude and natural connection.

 These areas were very important to the project, as the goal of the space was to help provide rest, and de-stress the users in the space that are awaiting their flight.
 Several small pockets of greenery with available seating created ample opportunities for Refuge.

 Airport terminals are often outfitted with large glass walls that allow users to see the runway outside, providing a powerful sense of scale and appreciation for the sky and horizon.
 These typically floor-to-ceiling windows also present a unique degree of interaction with sunlight, and can make for dramatic lightshows at sunrise and sunset.